JJ/granada-off/text/fruits_and_vegetables.md

 profusion of trees in the streets.
 There are not only big boulevards or avenues lined with them, you can see them also from above in Google maps and also in smallish, single-lane, streets.
-They grow on the gardens of the carmens and by the swimming pools of the condos.
+They grow on the gardens of the cármenes and by the swimming pools of the condos.
 They are, simply put, everywhere.

 But a few fruits draw the attention of the person taking the